 Roll out the dough to about ½ inch in thickness with a rolling pin.
 To get nice chewy sugar cookies, you want a little bit of height to the dough.
 This leads to nice soft yet crispy almond flour sugar cookies!

-Use a flat spatula to transfer the cookies to a baking sheet lined with parchment paper.
+Use a flat spatula to transfer the cookies to a baking sheet.
 These cookies won't spread too much so just leave a little space in between each.

 Roll the excess dough out again to about ½ inch in thickness.
 You may need a little tapioca flour again to help with this and repeat the process until you're out of dough!
 If you find that you have a bunch of cut out cookies but a batch already in the oven, keep them in the fridge until they're ready to bake.
 This ensures they don't get too soft and maintain their shape!